wooihaw/streamlit_app/README.md

 ## 2.1.
 Create virtual environment with Conda
 1. Follow this method if you have installed Anaconda.
 2. Launch Anaconda Prompt.
-3. Create a cirtual environment called py4iot with Python 3.9:
+3. Create a virtual environment called py4iot with Python 3.11:
-   - conda create -n streamlit_app python=3.9
+   - conda create -n streamlit_app python=3.11
 4. After the virtual environment is created, activate it:
    - conda activate streamlit_app
 5. Change to the folder with the extracted repository.